 11 Gifts You Can Give To Your Pet Sitting Clients For the Holidays:

 Send your dog or cat a fun box each month full of quality toys and treats.
-Prices range from $25-$30 a box depending on the length of your subscription.
+Prices start as low as $20 a box depending on the length of your subscription.
 With this gift idea, you don’t have to do the buying or wrapping, just purchase this box and have it shipped.
-Did we mention that every box sold also donates money to a pet charity too?
-Surprise My Pet
+Use this link to get a month for free!

 Dollar Store Galore!